 Moreover, the application is easy since it comes with an ergonomic nozzle tip.
 So far, there are no accidental drips or leaks when using this product.
 Using this product is also a relief because the Iwata Medea airbrush cleaner ingredients conform to ASTM D-4236, making the product environmentally safe.

-Apart from that, it works well with all models of airbrushes and various artist tools, such as synthetic and natural hair paintbrushes and technical pens.
+Apart from that, it works well with palette and various artist tools, such as synthetic and natural hair paintbrushes and technical pens.
 Besides that, this general-purpose cleaner can get rid of watercolors, inks, dyes, gouaches, and more.

 2. U.S. Art Supply – Airbrush Cleaner